I’m a digital artist, creative coder, and educator with a background in music and a strong preoccupation with games and play.

 My work incorporates hidden mechanisms, emergent behaviour, paradox, self-reference, inconsistency, abstract humour, absurdity and wonder.

 I make software which creates musical odysseys through exploring animated worlds and design games in which the players unwittingly become performers of bizarre and occasionally daft rites.

 I completed a PhD researching audio-visual co-dependency in music at Brunel University in 2012 and won a Prix Ars Electronica Honorary Mention for my work ‘Cube with Magic Ribbons'.
-I have performed, composed, and resided extensively in the UK and Europe.
+I have performed, and have been commissioned extensively in the UK and Europe.
 Recent organisations include The Roundhouse (London), Tyneside Cinema (Newcastle), IEM (Graz), and ZKM (Karlsruhe).
 I conduct research and development into gamebased learning and STEAM, developing online content for Coursera / University of London's BSc in Computer Science.
 I lecture in computing and am Director of Undergraduate Studies at Goldsmiths University - Department of Computing.